CorsixTH/CorsixTH/CONTRIBUTING.md

 a previous developer of it didn't finish their work which you could finish.

-And if there is no existing issue discussion for what you want to work on please open a new issue for it and tell other devs here that your going to/ have started working on it.
+And if there is no existing issue discussion for what you want to work on please open a new issue for it and tell other devs here that your going to/have started working on it.

+**If you have an idea for an enhancement that does not have a discussion, please make a *Feature Request* first to discuss its desirability.
+This helps make sure your development time is a worthy endeavour.**

 ## Enhancement/Suggestions ##

 If you want to make a suggestion, please use the *Feature Request* option when making a new issue.
 It will provide all the information needed to evaluate the suggestion or enhancement.\
 ![image](https://user-images.githubusercontent.com/20030128/123638352-fc609400-d816-11eb-88ad-11030e041fc4.png)